 But the problem isn’t the microwave radiation as you might imagine.
 It’s what you’re microwaving your food IN that’s the issue.

 Because it turns out those “microwave safe” stamps on your containers aren’t a guarantee they’re safe at all.

-Sure, your microwave-safe containers won’t turn into a puddle of plastic on the bottom of your microwave.
-But they could be releasing phthalates and bisphenol-A (BPA) into your food.
+Sure, they won’t turn into a puddle of plastic on the bottom of your microwave.
+But they could also be releasing a sickening dose of phthalates and bisphenol-A (BPA) into your food.

-As you may recall, phthalates and BPA are potential endocrine disruptors, which is a fancy way of saying they can wreak all kinds of havoc with your hormones.
+As you may recall, phthalates and BPA are likely endocrine disruptors.
+Which is a fancy way of saying they can wreak all kinds of havoc with your hormones.

-In fact, BPA is so troubling the typically wishy-washy FDA flat out banned it in baby bottles in 2012 over fears of what it might be doing to the most vulnerable among us, our children.
+In fact, BPA is so troubling the typically wishy-washy FDA flat out banned it in baby bottles in 2012.
+They feared what it might be doing to the most vulnerable among us, our children.